Otto Neurath

 Otto Karl Wilhelm Neurath (/ˈnɔɪrɑːt/; /de-AT/; 10 December 1882 – 22 December 1945) was an Austrian-born philosopher of science, sociologist, and political economist.
-He was also the inventor of the ISOTYPE method of pictorial statistics and an innovator in museum practice.
+Considered "one of the neglected geniuses of the twentieth century", Neurath, among other things, invented the ISOTYPE method of pictorial statistics and an innovator in museum practice.
 Before he fled his native country in 1934, Neurath was one of the leading figures of the Vienna Circle.

 Early life

 Neurath was born in Vienna, the son of Wilhelm Neurath (1840–1901), a well-known Jewish political economist at the time.
 Otto's mother was a Protestant, and he would also become one.
 Helene Migerka was his cousin.
 He studied mathematics and physics at the University of Vienna (he formally enrolled for classes only for two semesters in 1902–3).
 In 1906, he gained his Ph.D. in the department of Political Science and Statistics at the University of Berlin with a thesis entitled Zur Anschauung der Antike über Handel, Gewerbe und Landwirtschaft (On the Conceptions in Antiquity of Trade, Commerce and Agriculture).

 He married Anna Schapire in 1907, who died in 1911 while bearing their son, Paul, and then married a close friend, the mathematician and philosopher Olga Hahn.
 Perhaps because of his second wife's blindness and then because of the outbreak of war, Paul was sent to a children's home outside Vienna, where Neurath's mother lived, and returned to live with both of his parents when he was nine years old.